shirley-06/MICB475_25W1_Team_8/README.md

 ### November 18, 2025
 #### Agenda

-- reviewing plots
+- Reviewing figures
-- troubleshooting issue with picrust in server
+- Troubleshooting issue with picrust in server

 ### November 4, 2025
 #### Agenda
-- issues with trimming data
+- Issues with trimming data
 - Should we perform feature-based filtering?
 (Should we keep the "rare" reads?)
 - preliminary data (alpha charts)

 #### Minutes
-Dataset doesn’t need to be redenoised - move forward with the data processed by Hans We should be filtering out rare ASVs in R
+- Dataset doesn’t need to be redenoised - move forward with the data processed by Hans
+- We should be filtering out rare ASVs in R

 #### Action items
-Project timeline - start Aim 3 in parallel with Aim 1 By next meeting, try to come with progress for each aim
+- Project timeline - start Aim 3 in parallel with Aim 1
+- By next meeting, try to come with progress for each aim

 ### October 29, 2025